Jairus313/streamlit_crash_course/README.md

 	# Now adding in the social media links for
 	# contact purposes and here each button will be
-	# added with markdown, As it is a console which will
+	# added with markdown, As it will render html code
-	# render html code inside it where we can add href and
+	# inside it where we can add href and image link is
-	# image link as icon and also enable "unsafe_allow_html"
+	# added as icon and also enable "unsafe_allow_html"
 	# to render the html code with it's funcationality.
 	_, _, _, btn1, btn2, btn3, _, _, _ = st.columns(9)